bijiaxing/learngit/readme.txt

+l
-dlkfjsdlakfjaslkjfaslkjfGit is a verson control system.
+dfaklsfjllkfjsdlakfjaslkjfaslkjfGit is a verson control system. feakfjdlksjfalejfladjals adkfa
 Git is free softwarehahahahahahhahaahahahahah